TCBL/tcbl-user-data-manager/README.md

 ### b.
 Using maven (development)

+Copy src/main/resources/application.yml.dist to src/main/resources/application.yml and adapt to your needs.

 In the root directory of the project, type:

 ```
 mvn spring-boot:run
 ```

-It uses the configuration file in the source tree!

 ### c.
 In IntelliJ IDEA

 IntelliJ IDEA supports Spring Boot apps out of the box.
 Navigate to `be.ugent.idlab.tcbl.userdatamanager.TCBLUserDataManager`, right-click on the class name or the `main` function and create an application.

+Copy src/main/resources/application.yml.dist to src/main/resources/application.yml and adapt to your needs.

 Ready to run!

-It uses the configuration file in the source tree!